choushen/test-automation-api-trello/README.md

 # RestSharpProject
 This project is a simple example of how to use RestSharp to make API calls to the Trello API.
 The project is written in C# and uses the NUnit testing framework to run tests against the API.

+## Work in Progress
+This project is a work in progress.
+Here are some things I need to do:

+- **Configure Unit Test Runner**: Ensure the unit test runner is properly configured for seamless test execution.
+- **Integrate PostgreSQL Database**: Set up a PostgreSQL database to manage and utilize test data effectively.
+- **Dockerize the Suite**: Containerize the testing suite using Docker for consistent and isolated test environments.
+- **Build a CI/CD Pipeline**: Implement a continuous integration and continuous deployment (CI/CD) pipeline to automate testing and deployment processes.

 ## Project Structure
 The project is structured as follows:
 ```